 4. Stock up accessories

 Packing for a vacation is one of the most daunting tasks.
-Most of the people forget to pack enough accessories like hats, sunglasses, and other weather-protection aids.
+Most people forget to pack enough accessories like hats, sunglasses, and other weather-protection aids.

 5. Check the weather